Prancing Pony Farm Maremma Sheepdogs and Mini Dairy Goats

 Useful Equipment for Bathing and Grooming Your Maremma

-These are some other useful items for grooming Maremmas.
-Some are big ticket items but we love them and they sure make the job easier!
+Below are some other valuable items for grooming Maremmas.
+Some are big-ticket items, but we love them, and they sure make the job easier!
 But you can also improvise with cheaper alternatives.
-We installed a professional dog grooming tub in our milking parlor but you can always use a garden hose.
-We also splurged on a electric grooming table so we don’t have to lift these heavy dogs up onto the table.
+We installed a professional dog grooming tub in our grooming room and another in our Puppy Parlor, but you can always use a garden hose outside on a warm day.
+We also splurged on an electric grooming table for each building so we don’t have to lift these heavy dogs onto the table.
 You could use a regular grooming table or improvise some other way.
+(Training your dog to go up on a goat milking stand works really well and saves your back!)
 One item I do highly recommend, though, is a force blow dryer.
-It truly makes the job of getting the loose undercoat out so much easier.
+It truly makes getting the loose undercoat out so much easier.
 We have two different models, which are both listed below.
+(I prefer the K9 III.)
+You can use a force dryer on a dry dog to blow out loose undercoat.
+This is a job best done outdoors!)

 • Flying One High Velocity blow dryer - economical force blow dryer.
 Ours is purple, of course!